sojs-coding/mcp-security-merge/run-with-google-adk/README.md

 1. Update the variables as needed in your favorite editor.
 You can choose to load some or all of the MCP servers available using the load environment variable at the start of each section.
 Don't use quotes for values except for `DEFAULT_PROMPT`.
 2. Make sure that variables in the `MANDATORY` section have proper values (make sure you get and update the `GOOGLE_API_KEY` using these [instructions](https://ai.google.dev/gemini-api/docs/api-key))
-3. The value of the variable `GOOGLE_GENAI_USE_VERTEXAI` is set to "False" always (As we want to use the Google [Gen AI SDK](https://cloud.google.com/vertex-ai/generative-ai/docs/sdks/overview) instead of the [Vertex AI SDK](https://cloud.google.com/vertex-ai/docs/python-sdk/use-vertex-ai-python-sdk) due to some compatibility issues).
-4. You can experiment with the prompt `DEFAULT_PROMPT`.
+3. You can experiment with the prompt `DEFAULT_PROMPT`.
 Use single quotes for the prompt.
 If you plan to later deploy to a Cloud Run Service - avoid commas (or if you use them they will be converted to semicommas during deployment).
-5. You can experiment with the Gemini Model - please use one of the available models from [here](https://ai.google.dev/gemini-api/docs/models#model-variations) (as of now you must use one of the Gemini 2.5 models with ADK agents).
+4. You can experiment with the Gemini Model.
+Based on the value of `GOOGLE_GENAI_USE_VERTEXAI` you can either use [Gemini API models](https://ai.google.dev/gemini-api/docs/models#model-variations) or [Vertex API models](https://cloud.google.com/vertex-ai/generative-ai/docs/models).

 ```bash
 # Please do not use quotes / double quotes for values except for DEFAULT_PROMPT (use single quotes there)